mahdeslami11/vqvc-pytorch/README.md

 # VQVC-Pytorch
-An official implementation of Vector Quantization Voice Conversion (VQVC).
+An unofficial implementation of Vector Quantization Voice Conversion (VQVC).